Scaseco/R2-RML-Toolkit/README.md

     .
 ```

-## RML to SPARQL Conversion
+## Programmatic API

-Since version 5.0.0 there is now the `RmlToSparqlRewriteBuilder` for translating RML to SPARQL.
+Since version 5.2.0 the relevant classes are:
+* `RmlToSparqlRewriteBuilder` for translating RML to SPARQL that leverages RML extensions.
+* `RmlWorkloadOptimizer` to optimize across the set of SPARQL queries generated in the previous step.
+* `RmlExec` to execute a set of SPARQL construct queries that leverage RML extensions.

 ```xml
 <dependency>